 It is possible that some of these foregone fishing opportunities could be used by the recreational sector through an increase in the bag limit, as evaluated in Action 9.
-However, increasing the bag limit is not expected to increase landings substantially (Sections 2.9 and 4.9).
+However, increasing the bag limit is not expected to increase landings substantially (Sections 2.9 and 4.9), and it is likely that the recreational sector would continue to harvest well below its sector ACL even under a larger bag limit.
 Further, the recreational sector does not have a closed season for the harvest of king mackerel; the fishing season is open year-round.
 Thus, it is not possible to further extend when the recreational sector may harvest king mackerel.
 However, these unused fishing opportunities could provide benefits to the commercial sector, which typically harvests its sector ACL.
 The commercial fishing zones are regularly closed when the ACL for a zone is estimated to be reached; in some zones, the quota is caught quickly resulting in a very short season.
 It is highly likely that allocating some of the unused recreational fishing opportunities to the commercial sector would result in those fish being caught.
 In turn, benefits would result for the commercial sector.

 Because Alternatives 2-4 all transfer a certain amount of quota from the recreational sector to the commercial sector, the types of effects on the social environment would be similar among the alternatives.
 The effects would vary in scope and strength relative to the amount of quota that is reallocated.
 Most generally, the quality of social impacts differs between the sectors, in that a gain of commercial access to king mackerel could benefit the livelihoods of commercial fishermen, especially small-scale owner-operators, hired captains and crew, and the well-being of commercial communities.
 Direct effects would not be expected for the recreational sector, which is not catching its portion of the quota.
 Should fishing behavior change or effort increase substantially in the future such that the recreational sector meets its quota, a reallocation of quota could result in constraints on recreational fishing opportunities, which would entail some negative effects for the recreational sector.
+However, given current fishing practices and behavior, it seems unlikely for recreational effort towards king mackerel to increase substantially in the near future.
 Further, there are no additional biological benefits to allowing a portion of the allowable harvest to remain in the water, unfished, since the stock is not overfished or undergoing overfishing.
 Thus, no long-term benefits would be expected for the recreational sector by not harvesting part of its quota.
-Alternatives 2-4 propose various reallocation approaches to facilitate the harvest of portions of the unused Gulf migratory group king mackerel ACL.
-Compared with Alternative 1, social benefits would be expected for the commercial sector under each of Alternatives 2-4, while no effects would be expected for the recreational sector (exclusive of the combined effects of Actions 8 and 9).
+Alternatives 2-4 propose various reallocation approaches to facilitate the harvest of portions of the unused Gulf king mackerel ACL.
+Compared with Gulf Council Preferred Alternative 1, social benefits would be expected for the commercial sector under each of Alternatives 2-4, while no effects would be expected for the recreational sector.